pjanul/hmfast/docs/source/emulator.rst

    :alt: Critical density

-Power spectrum P(k) at a given redshift
+Matter power spectrum P(k) at a given redshift
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use the PkEmulator to request the linear or nonlinear power spectrum at a given
+Use the PkEmulator to request the linear or nonlinear matter power spectrum at a given
 redshift. ``get_pk_at_z`` returns (P_k, k_grid).
 Plot P(k) on a log-log scale.

 .. code-block:: python